deepgupta4027/Birthday-Email-Automation-using-Apache-Airflow/README.md

 5. Start Airflow.
 6. Trigger the DAG or wait for the scheduled run.

----

 ## Screenshots

-You can add screenshots here, such as:

 - Airflow Graph View
 - Successful DAG Run
 - Email received in Gmail
----

 ## Author